 Spaced repetition is the method of practicing a task over time with larger and larger intervals between practices to establish learning in your long term memory.

-An example of this would be if a student learns something new on Day 1, revises it again on Day 2, revises it again on Day 4, then again on Day 10, again on Day 20, again on day 35 etc. The gap between revising the task in this example has progressed from 1 day, to 2 days, 6 days, 10 days, then 15 days.
-The longer the time between practising the task, the more effort required, and hence the more likely that this information will be stored in the student’s long term memory when it is recalled.
+An example of this would be if a student learns something new on Day 1, revises it again on Day 2, revises it again on Day 4, then again on Day 10, again on Day 20, again on Day 35 etc. The gap between revising the task in this example has progressed from 1 day, to 2 days, 6 days, 10 days, then 15 days.
+The longer the time between practising the task, the more effort required, and therefore the more likely that this information will be stored in the student’s long term memory when it is recalled.

 This is a very powerful technique that students can easily take advantage of, and yet most school teachers don’t utilise it – instead, they teach in ‘blocks’ whereby topic A is studied one week, topic B the next week and neither are looked at again until the exam comes up.